Are you curious about modified whole life insurance?

 Below are most of the commonly asked questions and answers about these modified whole life contracts.

-If you have a question that isn’t answer here, email us at info @ choicemutual.com
+If you have a question that isn’t answered here, email us at info @ choicemutual.com

 What does modified whole life insurance mean?